 We can provide you with an experienced solicitor, trained and accredited by Resolution in collaborative law, who can work with you to offer guidance and advice and will reliably represent your needs throughout collaborative meetings.

-A qualified collaborative lawyer will have an initial consultation with you, free of charge, to discuss your situation in more detail.
+A qualified collaborative lawyer will have an initial consultation with you to discuss your situation in more detail.
 Once we understand your circumstances better, we can provide you with a clearer understanding of how we can help you.
 We will also provide you with a price quotation and a choice of funding methods at the outset.

 Make A Free Enquiry